vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

 ```
 Also, you can customize [your own execution strategies](https://docs.microsoft.com/en-us/ef/core/miscellaneous/connection-resiliency#custom-execution-strategy) if you need it.

 * **Taking advantage of Polly:** [Polly](https://github.com/App-vNext/Polly) it's a pretty cool library which help us to create our own policies in order to manage strategies for transient errors, such as retry, circuit breaker, timeout, fallback, etc. So, in our case, we're using *Polly* to improve the Http communication in order to communicate our frontend with our *Trip* microservice, and as you saw earlier, to communicate the *Invoice* microservice with the *Payment* external system.
-So, I made a very basic `ResilientHttpInvoker`, using [RestSharp](http://restsharp.org), that's a great Http client.
+So, I made a very basic `ResilientHttpInvoker`, using [RestSharp](http://restsharp.org), which is a great Http client.

 ```c#
 public class ResilientHttpInvoker